ofiwg/libfabric/man/fi_endpoint.3.md

 with each field being at least the size requested, or fail the request.
 A provider may increase the size of the fields.
-When reporting completions (see FI_CQ_FORMAT_TAGGED), the provider must provide the exact value of the recieved tag, clearing out any unsupported tag bits.
+When reporting completions (see FI_CQ_FORMAT_TAGGED), the provider must provide the exact value of the received tag, clearing out any unsupported tag bits.

 It is recommended that field sizes be ordered from smallest to largest.
 A generic, unstructured tag and mask can be achieved by